r4j4h/php-druid-query/README.md

 Typical Use
 ---------------

-// TODO Rewrite the typical use to demonstrate how things work now In general, this wrapper's purpose is to streamline the execution of queries by encapsulating the cruft from the `HTTP` nature of Druid and the analytical grammar in query configuration.
+In general, this wrapper's purpose is to streamline the execution of queries by encapsulating the cruft from the `HTTP` nature of Druid and the analytical grammar in query configuration.

 1. Instantiate a connection, configured to hit a Druid endpoint.